 Note: At the very top of the main screen there is a status display that logs a range of console activity, including showfile management functions.
 This area goes red to indicate that a procedure has not been successful.
 Double tap the message area to open the Status Messages window for further information.

-Showfiles are saved and loaded using the Showfiles screen, accessed by touching the Menu button, then Setup, then Showfiles:
+Showfiles are saved and loaded using the Showfiles screen, accessed by selecting MENU > Setup > File Manager > Showfiles tab.

 The following screen will appear: